MIPS/ndk/docs/UnifiedHeaders.md

 these headers were incorrect.
 Many exposed APIs that didn't exist, and others didn't expose APIs that did.

-In NDK r14 (as an opt in feature) we unified these into a single set of headers.
+In NDK r14 (as an opt in feature) we unified these into a single set of headers, called unified headers.
-In r15 these are used by default.
-In r16, the old headers have been removed.
 This single header path is used for *every* platform level.
 API level guards are handled with `#ifdef`.
 These headers can be found in [prebuilts/ndk/headers].

-Unified headers are built directly from the Android platform, so they be up to date and correct (or at the very least, any bugs in the NDK headers will also be a bug in the platform headers, which means we're much more likely to find them).
+Unified headers are built directly from the Android platform, so they are up to date and correct (or at the very least, any bugs in the NDK headers will also be a bug in the platform headers, which means we're much more likely to find them).

+In r15 unified headers are used by default.
+In r16, the old headers have been removed.

 [prebuilts/ndk/headers]: https://android.googlesource.com/platform/prebuilts/ndk/+/dev/platform/sysroot/usr/include